nosaboy/notes-for-usaco.guide/Topological Sort Gold.md

 ### Dynamic Programming

 All DP problems are essentially DP on DAG.
 A DP state always points to another DP state.
 Push DP calculates $dp[i+x]$ using $dp[i].$ Thus, we can view this as a directed edge from i to i+x.
 Then, i points to i+x in the DAG.
 After topological sorting, we can perform DP on the graph by going through the sorted array.
-This way, for some node x all nodes that point to it would have been visited and processed(its dp value) before visiting x.
+This way, for every u -> v, $dp[u]$ would be processed before $dp[v]$
 Thus, we can calculate longest path, number of paths, shortest path(extended dijkstras), etc.
 **Example 3:** https://cses.fi/problemset/task/1680
 Longest Path in DAG using DP